Martha Graham: Influence and legacy

+In 2013, the dance films by her were selected for preservation in the National Film Registry by the registry's owner, the Library of Congress.
+The four films specifically chosen together are noted below in choreography section.

+In 2019 Time created 89 new covers to celebrate women of the year starting from 1920; it chose Graham for 1930.

 In 2021 actress Mary Beth Peil portrayed Graham in the Netflix series Halston.

 Martha Graham Dance Company

 The Martha Graham Dance Company is the oldest dance company in America, founded in 1926.
 It has helped develop many famous dancers and choreographers of the 20th and 21st centuries including Erick Hawkins, Anna Sokolow, Merce Cunningham, Lila York, and Paul Taylor.
 It continues to perform, including at the Saratoga Performing Arts Center in June 2008.
 The company also performed in 2007 at the Museum of Contemporary Art, Chicago, with a program consisting of: Appalachian Spring, Embattled Garden, Errand into the Maze, and American Original.

+Among the dancers who passed through her company in 1978 was the singer Madonna, a few years before she became famous.
+The singer, who greatly admires Graham, was nicknamed "Madame X" by her, which would be the name of her 14th studio album in 2019.

 Early dancers

 Graham's original female dancers consisted of Bessie Schonberg, Evelyn Sabin, Martha Hill, Gertrude Shurr, Anna Sokolow, Nelle Fisher, Dorothy Bird, Bonnie Bird, Sophie Maslow, May O'Donnell, Jane Dudley, Anita Alvarez, Pearl Lang, and Marjorie G. Mazia.
 A second group included Yuriko, Ethel Butler, Ethel Winter, Jean Erdman, Patricia Birch, Nina Fonaroff, Matt Turney, Mary Hinkson.
-The group of men dancers was made up of Erick Hawkins, Merce Cunningham, David Campbell, John Butler, Robert Cohan, Stuart Hodes, Glen Tetley, Bertram Ross, Paul Taylor, Donald McKayle, Mark Ryder, and William Carter.
+The group of male dancers was made up of Erick Hawkins, Merce Cunningham, David Campbell, John Butler, Robert Cohan, Stuart Hodes, Glen Tetley, Bertram Ross, Paul Taylor, Donald McKayle, Mark Ryder, and William Carter.